zpz/mpservice/docs/streamer.rst

     - :meth:`~Streamer.parmap`
     - :meth:`~Streamer.buffer`

-Read-only (do not change the stream):
+Read-only (will not change the elements):
     - :meth:`~Streamer.buffer`
     - :meth:`~Streamer.peek`

-All these methods "set up", or "add", operators to the streamer.
+These methods can be called either as a statement, or as a function, often in a "chained" fashion.
-They can be called either as a statement, or as a function, often in a "chained" fashion.
+They "set up", or "add", operators to the streamer.
 However, they do not *start* the operators.

 The operators that have been added to a streamer will start once we start to "consume" the stream,